-sense, flowing with the pace of battle, and bring out each character's

-SNK also included a random funny Easter egg where characters can turn into "chibi" versions of themselves during gameplay (and quickly change back to normal).
+sense, flowing with the pace of battle, and bring out each character's Samurai Shodown II also has a random funny Easter egg where characters can turn into "chibi" versions of themselves during gameplay (and quickly change back to normal).
 Another fan-favorite secret of SS2: Kuroko (the ref) will jump into battle and challenge the player randomly during